SBU-COSMOLIKE/cocoa_lsst_y1/README.md

 ## Chains

 See `CHAINS.md` for the list of chains.
+The Python script `generate_yamls.py` takes the `CHAINS.md` file as input and generates all of the yaml files.
+This ensures that the yamls are consistent, decreases the chance of errors and promotes a documentation-first approach, ensuring that all chains are properly listed.

 # Original Docs
 ## Running Cosmolike projects <a name="running_cosmolike_projects"></a>